Prentice Public Records Directory

 The village is also home to the Prentice School District, which serves the educational needs of local families and contributes to the community's close-knit atmosphere.
 Economically, Prentice has a historical significance as a hub for the logging industry in the late 19th and early 20th centuries, which played a crucial role in its development.
 Today, the village continues to embrace its heritage while promoting tourism and outdoor activities, making it a unique blend of history and natural beauty.

-In addition to the Prentice, Price County Sheriff's Office, several municipal police departments operate within the county.
-The Phillips Police Department and the Park Falls Police Department are key law enforcement agencies serving their respective cities.
-These departments handle local law enforcement duties, traffic control, and community policing.
-They often collaborate with the Sheriff's Office on major crimes and regional safety initiatives, ensuring comprehensive coverage across the county.
+Beyond the Price County Sheriff's Office, several municipal police departments operate across the county to serve their respective communities.
+The Phillips Police Department and the Park Falls Police Department handle local law enforcement duties, traffic control, and community policing within their jurisdictions.
+These agencies frequently collaborate with the Sheriff's Office on major crimes and regional safety initiatives, creating a network of coverage that extends throughout Price County and ensures coordinated responses when situations demand it.

 Jail & Inmate Records